Falanteris/SockEm/docs/README.md

 - `blacklist_port` – Flag connections on suspicious ports
 - `match_state` – Match memory or other runtime stats (e.g., memory_kb > 100000)

-→ See [custom-rulesets.md](./custom-rulesets.md) for detailed rule examples and schema.
+→ See [custom-rulesets.md](./custom-ruleset.md) for detailed rule examples and schema.

+→ See [config.md](./config.md) for configuration reference.

 ---